Fall 2026 Admission cycle

 - Statement of Purpose

-Applicants must submit official transcripts from every school that you reported on the UF Graduate Application.
-Transcripts must be original and come directly from the previous institution, either electronically or by mail in a sealed envelope.
+Applicants must submit official transcripts from every school reported on the UF Graduate Application.
+Transcripts must be original and come directly from the previous institution.
 Do NOT send transcripts to the College of Pharmacy or to the individual department.

-Transcripts can be sent via post or electronically.
-Send electronic transcripts directly from the institution to the UF Office of Admissions at graduate@admissions.ufl.edu.
-Send official paper transcripts in a sealed envelope from the previous institution via post to the following address:
+Transcripts can be sent via post or electronically: Have electronic transcripts sent directly from the institution to the UF Office of Admissions at graduate@admissions.ufl.edu, or have official paper transcripts mailed in a sealed envelope from the previous institution to the following postal address:

 University of Florida Office of Admissions